schrum2/MM-NEAT/TUTORIAL.md

 Although most code is in Java, some domains make limited use of Python scripts.
 In order to make use of these domains, you must create a text file called ``my_python_path.txt`` in the root MM-NEAT directory that contains the path to your python executable.
-If you only have one version of Python on your machine, and it is part of your PATH environment variable, then you can simply put ``python'' into this text file.
+If you only have one version of Python on your machine, and it is part of your PATH environment variable, then you might be able to simply put ``python`` into this text file.
+However, a full path is recommended.

 ## MAKING YOUR OWN DOMAINS